cgre-aachen/gemgis/docs/getting_started/installation.rst

 Installing Anaconda
 ~~~~~~~~~~~~~~~~~~~

-The latest Anaconda distribution can be installed from `here <https://www.anaconda.com/products/individual>`_.
+The latest Anaconda distribution can be installed from `the Anaconda Website <https://www.anaconda.com/products/individual>`_.

-The latest Anaconda cheat sheet can be downloaded from `here <https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf>`_.
+The latest Anaconda cheat sheet can be downloaded from `the Anaconda Documentation <https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf>`_.

 Creating virtual Environment